 The communications committee consists of the following subcommittees:

 Publications: to support the Meadowlark (the Greenmeadow community newsletter); to give advise to other committees in Greenmeadow wishing to publish information about Greenmeadow, etc.; to assure the visual appearance and content of publications provide a consistent message.

 Blockheads: To promote communication between the blockheads and the rest of the Greenmeadow organization. (“Blockheads” refers to representatives from each block in the Greenmeadow neighborhood.)

-Online: To support and continue to improve the use of internet resources such as the yahoo groups, website and social media to provide communication tools to the Greenmeadow community.
+Online: To support and continue to improve the use of internet resources such as the google groups, website and social media to provide communication tools to the Greenmeadow community.